SwethaaSundar/Events_app/README.md

 Given: Events app is loaded with the upcoming events.<br/>
 When: User clicks a button “Event chart”.<br/>
 Then: App will show graphical representation of all the upcoming events from all cities or a particular city.

+# Ex-4.2
+## Use of Serverless functions:
+User logs into the app, a serverless function can be triggered to authenticate their credentials and generate an access token in an authorization server.
+This function can be hosted on AWS Lambda(Cloud platform) <br/>
+Built-in services make it easy to develop and deploy your app, so you don’t need to implement it from scratch.<br/>
+the pricing model of serverless services is somewhat interesting.
+The cost is execution-based, meaning that you’re charged for the execution time, unlike the 24/7 server maintaining cost of traditional architectures.